arvidn/libtorrent/trunk/docs/manual.rst

 ``last_scrape`` is the number of seconds since this torrent acquired scrape data.
 If it has never done that, this value is -1.

+``has_incoming`` is true if there has ever been an incoming connection attempt to this torrent.'

 peer_info